 When people take the time to make me handmade items for the holidays, I love it.
-You can add a homemade sugar scrub, body butter, bath salts, and this natural soap into a gift box or gift basket and you have a wonderfully, thoughtful gift that will get used.
+You can add a homemade sugar scrub, body butter, bath bombs, and this natural soap into a gift box or gift basket and you have a wonderfully, thoughtful gift that will get used.

 Something I love about making my own soap is knowing the ingredients.
 If you know me, using natural products and avoiding toxins is something we’ve been doing for awhile.
 When you make your own soap, you get to see the natural ingredients and use an essential oil blend you enjoy while avoiding artificial fragrance (my arch nemesis) used for many soap fragrances.